WGYbuaa/ATAG/1.TAG/README.md

 For confidential reasons, we cannot show the test cases and run data,
 but we provide two demos.

-It should be noted that the input of the demo we provided is the translated English test cases, while the input of the original text is Chinese test case descriptions.
+It should be noted that the inputs of the demos we provided are the translated English test cases, while the inputs of the paper are Chinese test case descriptions.